 This study is pioneering in its use of eye-tracking to assess systems thinking abilities—a novel application in this field.
-While eye-tracking is common in marketing and psychology, its use for systems thinking remains unexplored.
+While eye-tracking is common in marketing and psychology, its use for research into systems thinking remains unexplored.
 Building on previous research using an image-based tool to identify systems thinking traits, this study will analyze participants' eye movements across 12 images to investigate correlations between eye movement patterns and systems thinking.
 As noted in the literature, eye-tracking is a valuable method for examining cognitive abilities, and this research introduces it as a new approach to understanding systems thinking.

 Research design & methods

-This study assesses systems thinking abilities through both self-reported data and objective eye-tracking measures.
+We will assess systems thinking abilities through both self-reported data and objective eye-tracking measures.
 Systems thinking is evaluated by analyzing participants' interactions with complex visual stimuli, using eye movement metrics—such as fixation duration, saccades, and transitions between areas of interest (AOIs)—as indicators of cognitive processing.

 Tools for Assessing Systems Thinking